suncoast-devs/handbook/lessons/cs-classes/lecture.md

 # Put related data in the same state

-To group related data together we consider them all part of the same `state`.
+To group related we consider them all part of the same `state`.

-In this case the `state` is about a `Employee` who has individual attributes:
+In this case the `state` is about an `Employee` who has individual attributes:

 - `name`
 - `department`
 - `salary`
 - and something we compute named `monthlySalary`

 ---